Gastroenterology and Hepatology

 MR Abdomen (magnetic resonance scan)

 This is a test where the abdomen is examined using an MR scanner.
 Children lie on a special table which moves in and out of a donut shaped scanner.
 Pictures of their small intestine and liver can be taken.
 There are no x-rays with this scan.
-The scan may take up to 30 minutes and is relatively noisy but is completely painless.
+The scan may take up to 45 minutes.
+It is noisy but completely painless.
 Younger children may require a general anaesthetic to help them keep still during the scan.

 A small box is attached to the tube.
 This records the results of the test which usually last 24 hours.